CDC Logo

 Range Extent: G = 200,000-2,500,000 square km

-Range Extent Comments: Found in a narrow belt across the southern part of the province, north to Clearwater inland in the Thompson River valley and to Stuie near Bella Coola on the coast.
-It is also found on Vancouver Island and the adjacent mainland coast.
-It is absent form the extreme southeastern portion of the province (Matsuda et al. 2006).
+Range Extent Comments: Found across southern BC north to Clearwater in the Thompson River valley and to Stuie just east of Bella Coola on the coast.
+It is also found on Vancouver Island, other islands in the Salish Sea, and the adjacent mainland coast.
+It is found east to near Yahk, but is absent form the extreme southeastern portion of the province (Matsuda et al. 2006; GBIF; accessed 21 January 2025).

 Occurrences & Population